dullhunk/book/industry/club/mentoring/mentors.md

 ## Preparing Mentors for the Scheme

-There will be a ‘training’ workshop for mentors in mid January (w/c 18th January), where we will provide further details about the cohort and course unit, and there will be the opportunity to ask questions and raise any potential issues.
+There will be a []‘training’ workshop for mentors on Thursday 21st January from 10am to midday](https://cs-mentor-training.eventbrite.co.uk), where we will provide further details about the cohort and course unit, and there will be the opportunity to ask questions and raise any potential issues.
 We will also ensure that mentors have full access to all the teaching materials that the students receive.

 ## How to sign up

-If you are interested and would like to know more please contact [Duncan Hull](http://www.cs.man.ac.uk/~hulld/)
+If you would like to register your interest as a volunteer for this scheme please fill in the [expression of interest form](https://goo.gl/G463yf) or email [Duncan Hull](http://www.cs.man.ac.uk/~hulld/)